Capturing Debug Logs

 • If it’s a batch error that we are attempting to gather further detail on, the traced Entity should be the LeanData integration User.

-• If it is a Scheduled Routing/DataLoader/Bulk Update Errors, essentially anything outside of the Batch job, the traced entity should be the user that initiated the action.
+• If it is a Scheduled Routing/DataLoader/Bulk Update Error -- essentially anything outside of the Batch job -- the traced entity should be the user that initiated the action.

 5. The Start Date and Expiration date should be the window that you would like to capture logs within.

-8. Once completed, save the debug level and select it:
+8. Once completed, save the debug level and select it.
+Click "Save" once the Trace Flag is set up completely:

 Screen_Shot_2021-08-31_at_4.49.50_PM.png